 - The Man from U.N.C.L.E. has Napoleon Solo doing this five minutes into the first episode, confirming that the substance found is magnesium thermite.

-- The X-Files: Considering that Fingertip Drug Analysis is Agent Mulder's favourite investigative technique, it's almost inevitable that he would do this from time to time.
+- Considering that Fingertip Drug Analysis is Agent Mulder's favourite investigative technique, it's almost inevitable that he would do this from time to time.
 For instance, he smells and then has a lick of poisonous digitalis in the episode "Eve".

 - Sherlock apparently knows what mercury tastes like, which comes in useful in 'The Reichenbach Fall'.
 He does do a lot of experiments.

 - Murdoch Mysteries: Only the Sniff-sniff part happens with various coroners who examine organs while performing an autopsy.
 It appears it was a standard thing to do and sometimes the smell helps to crack the case.
 Sometimes even the Nom-part occurs.

 - Dr Ogden's sister Ruby is visibly disturbed when she watches her sister do it, who tells her she shouldn't be such a mouse.

 - Dr Grace handles Constable Crabtree a sample of substance from a dead body.
 He looks at it, sniffs it and even tastes it.
 He comments that is looks like sod, smells like sod and tastes like sod.
 Dr Grace is surprised that he's in the habit of tasting sod.

 - In the pilot of Red Dwarf, Dave Lister keeps licking and eating white powder that is all over the ship.
 Pity he's that Dave.
 He's disturbed learning he has eaten half the crew.